 The ability of outdoorsmen and outdoorswomen to influence Trenton lies within each of us.
 There are approximately 800,000 anglers, hunters and trappers in New Jersey and as stakeholders we form an enormous voting bloc.
 In fact, our numbers are four times greater than that of one of the most powerful lobbying groups in the state – the New Jersey Education Association.

 Our success in advancing our interests is as simple as each of us sending an email of making a one-minute phone call to a legislator.
 We can only imagine the attention 800,000 involved stakeholders might receive from state legislators.

-The three NJOA non-profits will continue to be the voice of outdoor-minded individuals.
-We have 30 representatives personally introducing the NJOA to 120 legislators.
-We have a council of 23 prominent saltwater fishing, freshwater fishing, hunting, trapping, forestry, diving, animal welfare, and other conservation oriented organizations.
+The two NJOA non-profits will continue to be the voice of outdoor-minded individuals.
+We have 12 representatives personally introducing the NJOA to 120 legislators.
 We have a charity dedicated to habitat improvement and even an educational program called Quail in the Classroom; which is now offered in more than 20 schools.

 In a span of 5 years the “all-volunteer” efforts of those affiliated with the three NJOA non-profits have accomplished much on behalf of New Jersey conservationists.
 We have had three bills signed into law: 1.
 Sunday Bowhunting, 2.
 Hooked on Fishing Not on Drugs, and 3.
 Bowhunting Perimeter Reduction to 150 feet.
 We have favorably influenced many state policies, state regulations, and have become a major voice to conservation matters in Trenton’s political discourse.
 We’ve also repelled a number of assaults by those looking to do away with our freedoms.
 We are currently working on a diverse and expansive conservation agenda in Trenton and throughout New Jersey.